-I travelled on the Monday after Easter, the end of a long weekend and on the train back to Prague, it was absolutely packed!
+I travelled on the Monday after Easter, the end of a long weekend and on the train from Cesky Krumlov to Prague, it was absolutely packed!
 I was happy with my reserved window seat as the journey takes quite some time.

 TIP: Make sure to make seat reservation providing the right details and bring your passport or ID.
 The train conductor does check and asks for your passport.

-I looked at the map of Český Krumlov and I thought the train station was rather far from the historical centre of town.
+I looked at the map and I thought the Cesky Krumlov train station was rather far from the historical centre of town.
 But it turns out, it is a very easy stroll.
 Just head to the main path way on your right (when you leave the station) and follow it.
-You’ll find some steps that lead down towards the movie theatre that give you the first sights of Český Krumlov.
+You’ll find some steps that lead down towards the movie theatre that give you the first sights of Cesky Krumlov.
 (On the way back it is a lot less fun as it feels like a gruelling Stairmaster workout; especially if you’re afraid you’ll miss your train!).

 Prices for a day trip from Prague by train

 I booked my train tickets a week in advance online.
 I paid 199 Kč per journey, which totals to € 15 ($16) for this day trip from Prague by train.
 If you book further in advance, you might be able to save a few Krona.
 I tried a few searches and you can book 60 days in advance for 189 Kč.